-Higher education is at a crossroads in PA because of diminishing state funding.
-In this time of economic uncertainty, many argue that we should not engage in academic planning, that we do not have the money to dream.
-However, the university has a mission to provide an excellent education for its students and to prepare them for meaningful and fulfilling careers.
+Higher education is at a crossroads in Pennsylvania because of diminishing state funding.
+In this time of economic uncertainty, many argue that SU should not engage in academic planning, that the university does not have the money to dream.
+However, SU has a mission to provide an excellent education for its students and to prepare them for meaningful and fulfilling careers.
 The university must look ahead to the future and plan how it will maintain and improve its offerings, regardless of budget trends.
-Vision and improvement do not necessarily incur additional costs, and higher education continues to evolve regardless of the economy.
+Vision and improvement do not necessarily incur additional costs, and higher education will continue to evolve regardless of the economy.
 SU needs to fulfill its responsibility and anticipate challenges.

-Academic planning must be a continuous process, responsive to changes in culture, knowledge, student demographics, resources, and assessment.
+Academic planning must be an ongoing process that is responsive to changes in culture, knowledge, student demographics, resources, and assessment.
 Similarly, the AMP is meant to be a living document.
-We need to be strategic in our thinking about the current state of SU and our thinking about how SU will continue to evolve.
-Through changing and uncertain times, the AMP serves as a guiding statement of the university's core academic principles and values.
+SU needs to be strategic in its thinking about the current state of the university and about how SU and the AMP, in concert, will continue to evolve.
+Through changing and uncertain times, the AMP will serve as a guiding statement of the university's core academic principles and values.